ABOUT FMDA

 • FMDA has a Hospice Section and other special interest groups for rehabilitation, hospital medicine, home care, and assisted living

-• FMDA publishes a dynamic, statewide newsletter titled Progress Report — winner of the Apex Award for Publishing Excellence.
+• FMDA publishes a dynamic, statewide newsletter titled Progress Report.

 • The official FMDA website is www.fmda.org with a dedicated conference website at www.bestcarepractices.org/.